AJMansfield/Intelligence-Core-Public/kttu02.5.md

 And that assumes everything goes smoothly, and none of the equipment you'll be forced to leave unattended at the canyon edge is stolen or damaged.
-You've yet to encounter bandits yourself, but it's not for no reason that nearly everyone who enters or leaves the city does so armed.
+You've yet to encounter bandits yourself, but it's not for no reason that nearly everyone who enters or leaves the city does so armed, and usually in groups.

 At some point you find yourself talking over these problems with your roommates.
 Maybe one of them might have a better idea,